TechWorksHub/best-practice-guide/source/cookbook.rst

 Contestability and Redress
 ++++++++++++++++++++++++++
-Any system that has the potential to cause harm also requires ways for this harm to be recognised and reversed.
-Any AI system will therefore require systems of:
+Any system that has the potential to cause harm to people also requires ways for this harm to be recognised and reversed.
+Any such AI system will therefore require systems of:

 * Contestability, those who may be adversely affected must have a route to contest decisions or outcomes